anne-m-burton/anne-m-burton.github.io/index.md

 </div>

 <br/>
-I am a fifth-year Ph.D. candidate in the \href{https://economics.cornell.edu/}{Department of Economics at Cornell University}.
+I am a fifth-year Ph.D. candidate in the  <a href="https://economics.cornell.edu/">Department of Economics at Cornell University</a>.
 I study topics in health economics, public economics, and economics of crime.
 My research is primarily concerned with the social welfare implications of risky health behaviors and crime.
 <br/>
 <br/>
-Before coming to Cornell, I was a Senior Research Assistant in the Fiscal Analysis section at the \href{https://www.federalreserve.gov/}{Federal Reserve Board of Governors} in Washington, D.C. from 2012-2015.
-I graduated from \href{https://www.colby.edu/econ/}{Colby College} in Waterville, Maine in 2012 with a B.A. in Economics and Government.
+Before coming to Cornell, I was a Senior Research Assistant in the Fiscal Analysis section at the <a href="https://www.federalreserve.gov/"Federal Reserve Board of Governors</a> in Washington, D.C. from 2012-2015.
+I graduated from <a href="https://www.colby.edu/econ/"Colby College</a> in Waterville, Maine in 2012 with a B.A. in Economics and Government.
 <br/>
 <br/>
 <br/>